 The Basics of Rock 'n' Roll Dance

 To learn 6-beat rock, currently the most widely practised, you will have to master the basic steps.
-This is where you will start at your first rock dance lesson.
+This is where you will start at your first rock dance lessons near me.

 As mentioned before, rock is about dancing to a 6-beat rhythm, but dancers count 8 rests during these 6 beats.